Fielding independent pitching

-Alternate formulae
+Formulae

-Each of the following formulas uses innings pitched (IP), a measure of the number of outs a team made while a pitcher was in the game.
-Since most outs rely on fielding, the results from calculations using innings pitched are not truly independent of team defense.
-While the creators of DICE, FIP and similar statistics all suggest they are "defense independent", others have pointed out that their formulas involve innings pitched (IP).
-Innings pitched is a statistical measure of how many outs were made while a pitcher was pitching.
+Each of the following formulae uses innings pitched (IP), a measure of the number of outs a team made while a pitcher was in the game.
+Since most outs rely on fielding, the results from calculations using IP are not truly independent of team defense.
+While the creators of DICE, FIP and similar statistics all suggest they are "defense independent", others have pointed out that their formulas involve (IP).
+IP is a statistical measure of how many outs were made while a pitcher was pitching.
 This includes those made by fielders who are typically involved in more than two thirds of the outs.
 These critics claim this makes pitchers' DICE or FIP highly dependent on the defensive play of their fielders.

 DICE

 A simple formula, known as Defense-Independent Component ERA (DICE), was created by Clay Dreslough in 1998:

 In that equation, "HR" is home runs, "BB" is walks, "HBP" is hit batters, "K" is strikeouts, and "IP" is innings pitched.
 That equation gives a number that is better at predicting a pitcher's ERA in the following year than the pitcher's actual ERA in the current year.